 Petroleum geologists helped create the Boy Scouts of America geology merit badge in 1953.

-The Boy Scouts of America geology merit badge began in 1911 as a mining badge – one of less than 30 scouting merit badges.
-The mining merit badge evolved into the rocks and minerals badge and in 1953 became the geology merit badge.
+The Boy Scouts of America’s geology merit badge began in 1911 as a mining badge — one of less than 30 scouting badges.
+The mining merit badge in 1937 changed to rocks and minerals before becoming the geology badge in 1953.

-According to Spencer, the original mining merit badge had four basic requirements, including naming at least 50 minerals; describing the 14 great divisions of the earth’s crust; and defining terms like watershed, delta, drift, fault, glacier, terrace and stratum.
+According to Spencer, the original Boy Scouts mining merit badge had several basic requirements, including naming at least 50 minerals; describing the 14 great divisions of the earth’s crust; and defining terms like watershed, delta, drift, fault, glacier, terrace and stratum.

 In 1945, the American Association of Petroleum Geologists (AAPG) formed a “Committee on Boy Scout Literature” at the urging of industry leaders, including A.C.
 Bace, a geologist with Stanolind, and George W. Pirtlem, an independent geologist from Tyler, Texas.